wso2/docs-mi/en/docs/get-started/introduction.md

 that underpin your organization's digital ecosystem.

 ### Efficient Data Exposure
-Effortlessly transform your data sources into API endpoints or services with WSO2 Integration Studio, a streamlined process that takes just minutes.
+Effortlessly transform your data sources into API endpoints or services with MI for VS Code, a streamlined process that takes just minutes.
 Our integrated data integration wizard will provide step-by-step guidance throughout the creation process.